Who and when do England play next? Route to Women’s Euro 2025 final

 Who do England play next?

-After going through as Group D runners-up, England will play the winners of Group C, Sweden.
+After going through on penalties, England will play Italy in the semi-finals.

-Sweden thrashed 10-player Germany 4-1 to finish as Group C winners and won all of their group games.
-There is a score to settle for Sweden, too, after England thrashed them 4-0 in the semi-finals of Euro 2022.
+Italy were runners-up in Group B after beating Belgium, drawing with Portugal and losing to Spain, and stunned Norway in their quarter-final.
+Cristiana Girelli scored twice to send Italy through to their first semi-final in 28 years.

-Their quarter-final will be played on Thursday 17 July with kick-off at 8pm BST (UK time).
-England will be back in Zurich, which is where the Lionesses lost to France and defeated the Netherlands in their first two matches.
-It’s also where Sweden won against Germany.
+Their semi-final will be played on Tuesday 22 July with kick-off at 8pm BST (UK time).
+England will travel to Geneva for the first time, which is where Italy beat Norway on Wednesday night.

 What is England’s route to the Euro 2025 final?